JVN313/Poke-Power/README.md

 The pdf is stored in the Poke Files folder.
 All stat information is provided from Pokemondb.net
  # Current State
- Currently the program only runs for evoling pokemon ex.
-Pikachu, Eevee, Poliwag
+ Currently the pdf file needs to be made more user friendly
  # REQUIRED
  pip install fpdf2
  # Tools Used